Folate (also known as vitamin B9) plays an essential role in many chemical reactions in your body, including DNA synthesis and amino acid metabolism.

 Cardiovascular disease and stroke

 Folate supplements have shown some promise in helping to prevent stroke.
 And in theory extra 5-MTHF should help with other cardiovascular problems, like coronary heart disease.
-(Although research to prove this benefit is pretty sketchy.)

 Some scientists have speculated that folate supplementation might be useful in the prevention of certain cancers, particularly colon cancer.
 Though there is some research to support this hypothesis, the results are unclear.
 And in some situations, it seems that adding folate supplements to your diet could actually raise your risk of certain cancers.